EOSIO/eos/docs/01_nodeos/03_plugins/producer_plugin/index.md

                                                            public key

                                            KEOSD:<data>    is the URL where
-                                                           keosd is available
+                                                           kapifinyd is available
                                                            and the approptiate
                                                            wallet(s) are
                                                            unlocked
-  --keosd-provider-timeout arg (=5)     Limits the maximum time (in
+  --kapifinyd-provider-timeout arg (=5)     Limits the maximum time (in
                                         milliseconds) that is allowed for
-                                        sending blocks to a keosd provider for signing --greylist-account arg                account that can not access to extended CPU/NET virtual resources
+                                        sending blocks to a kapifinyd provider for signing --greylist-account arg                account that can not access to extended CPU/NET virtual resources